rwZephyr/AquacultureEmpire/README.md

 Contributions are welcome!
 Please read [Agents.md](Agents.md) for an overview of the code structure and the major modules.
 Pull requests should follow the existing style and aim to keep the project dependency free.

 ## License
 Code is licensed under the [MIT License](LICENSE).
-Game art and other assets can be licensed separately (see asset folder for details).
+Game art and other assets (including species icons) can be licensed separately (see assets folder for details).

 ## Credits
 Created by Evandude and Yamakazi with inspiration from coastal life.
 Special thanks to open source contributors.